 - Instagram Security Tips

-- Check your "Sent Mail" folder to see if there are any emails going out from your account that you don't recognize.
+- Check your "Sent Mail" folder (on the left while looking at your Inbox) to see if there are any emails going out from your account that you don't recognize.
 Often, when a hacker gains access to an account, they will use that account to send many spam email messages.
+If you see messages like this, just delete them.

 - Check the Activity on your account.
 While looking at your Inbox on a traditional computer, scroll all the way to the bottom and click the "Details" link in the lower right.
 This provides information about the last activity on your account.
 Make sure you recognize everything shown.